Royal Melbourne Hospital

 The Royal Melbourne Hospital (RMH), located in Parkville, Victoria, an inner suburb of Melbourne, is one of Australia's leading public hospitals.
 It is a major teaching hospital for tertiary health care with a reputation in clinical research.
 The hospital is managed as part of Melbourne Health which comprises the Royal Melbourne Hospital, North West Dialysis Service and North Western Mental Health.
-The Melbourne Health Chief Executive is Christine Kilpatrick AO.
+The Royal Melbourne Hospital appointed Professor Shelley Dolan as the new Chief Executive following an international search.
+She succeeded Professor Christine Kilpatrick AO, who stepped down on 30 June 2023.